testdriveai/aimarketplace/README.md

 # aimarketplace
-Creating a customizable template for an A.I. service-based marketplace that, including the design template, code and make it customizable and easy to deploy.
+Developing an easy-to-deploy, customizable template for an AI service marketplace, including design and code.